 The “declutter” and “tiny house” trends are a consumerist purging.
 They run the risk of becoming transformed from ways of thinking to passive services and a pret-a-ocuper products.
 It is comparatively easy to throw or give away.
 It is harder to change our relationship with stuff.

 This post is for you non-geeks.
 We promise.
 There are a number of things you can do before giving up on an old Android.
 We see these problems all of the time at Restart Parties.

-Last year, our TEDx talk raised the question of how to move towards a people-centred circular economy.
-This question is more relevant than ever.
 Recently, we contributed to the Environmental Audit Committee’s ongoing inquiry on Growing a Circular Economy – our evidence follows below.
-Thanks to researcher Lara Houston for turning our concerns and ideas into this document.
-1 […]
+Thanks to Lara Houston for her work on this document.

 Last week, our first women’s electronics repair workshop was a great success, thanks to the participation of 12 women of all ages and skill levels.
 We had an ex-professional repairer in our ranks, some born tinkerers and DIY types, and some who had never really had an opportunity to tinker.
 Our workshop is named after […]